Kick the can: Variations

 Another variation (called kick the tin) or (can can) played in Northern Ireland & England, esp.
 Birmingham Shard End area.
 The aim was to start the game by one of the hiders being selected to kick the tin, the further the tin was kicked gave more time for players to hide.
 A favoured strategy was to kick it over a garden hedge making it harder to retrieve.
 The seeker had to retrieve the tin and count loudly so that the hiders knew they were ready to start searching.
 When the seeker saw a hider they would race each other back to the tin and the seeker had to knock the tin three times before the hider could kick it away and releasing themselves and others.
 Hiders would try to sneak closer to the tin so that when the seeker was far from it they would try to kick the tin to release hiders previously caught.
 If a seeker was unlucky they could be seeking all afternoon.
-This game was very popular in the 1970s and was played by kids from 5–18 years olds.
+This game was very popular in the 1970s and was played by kids from 5 to 18 years olds.

 Cultural significance

 Kick the can was very popular among kids during the Great Depression.
 The game is mentioned in Francisco Jiménez's book The Circuit: Stories from the Life of a Migrant Child.
 Play scholar Rodney Carlisle notes that: "As outdoor and unstructured play of children continues to dwindle, the game of Kick the Can is becoming less and less known to each generation...
 At one point in time, teenagers played Kick the Can with younger children, and the game and its variations were passed on from child to child.
-Past generations remember this game fondly, and it was enough of a cultural phenomenon that it was a central player in a 1962 episode of The Twilight Zone and was incorporated later in the 1983 film of the same name."
+Past generations remember this game fondly, and it was enough of a cultural phenomenon that it was a central element in a 1962 episode of The Twilight Zone and was incorporated later in the 1983 film of the same name."
 It is included in the 2010 PBS documentary New York Street Games.
+It is also depicted in the 1997 indie film Nowhere.